 Recently, the NTJN had the chance to talk with Adam about the Workforce Center’s success in using transitional employment and strong relationships with employer partners in attacking poverty and unemployment in Northern Colorado.
 Read More…

-By Caitlin C. Schnur, Workforce Research and Policy Fellow, NTJN
+By Caitlin C. Schnur, Workforce Research & Policy Fellow, NTJN

 In the National Transitional Jobs Network’s (NTJN) recent article in the Institute for Children, Poverty & Homelessness‘ UNCENSORED magazine, we showed why employment is critical to ending family homelessness and gave homeless service providers recommendations for integrating employment strategies into their programming.
 We know, however, that many homeless service providers already offer consumers quality employment services and believe that employment has an important role to play in ending homelessness—so, what’s next?
 Here, we shift the focus from building better programs to building systems that prioritize employment as a pathway out of homelessness and are well-equipped to serve homeless job seekers.
 If you’re a service provider looking to channel your experience and expertise toward ensuring that more homeless job seekers have access to employment and economic opportunity, this blog offers four actionable strategies to jumpstart your advocacy work.
 Ready?
 Go!
 Read More…